poseidon-framework/poseidon-framework.github.io/janno_details.md

 ## Data quality

-The `Damage` column contains the % damage on the 5' end for the main Shotgun library used for sequencing or capture.
+The `Damage` column contains the % damage on the first position of the 5' end for the main Shotgun library used for sequencing or capture.
 In case of multiple libraries you should report a value from the merged read alignment.

-The `Xcontam` column can only be filled for male individuals, as it contains a X chromosome base DNA contamination measure.
+The `Xcontam` column stores the mean of a X chromosome based contamination measure.
+It can only be filled for male individuals, as it contains a X chromosome base DNA contamination measure.
 In case of multiple libraries you should report a value from the merged read alignment.
 X contamination can be calculated for example with [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD).

-The `Xcontam_stderr` column adds a standard error term for the X contamination estimate (ANGSD returns that as well).
-Again: In case of multiple libraries report a value from the merged read alignment.
+The `Xcontam_stderr` column adds an uncertainty term to the mean contamination measure reported in `Xcontam`.
+It should be one standard error.

-The `mtContam` column is intended for a mitochondrial DNA based contamination rate.
+The `mtContam` column is intended for a mean mitochondrial DNA based contamination rate.
 For multiple libraries a value from the merged read alignment should be reported.
-This measure can stimated for example with ContamMix (no homepage, please contact [Philip Johnson](plfj@umd.edu)) or [Schmutzi](http://grenaud.github.io/schmutzi).
+This measure can be estimated for example with ContamMix (no homepage, please contact [Philip Johnson](plfj@umd.edu)) or [Schmutzi](http://grenaud.github.io/schmutzi).

-The `mtContam_stderr` column adds a standard error term for the mtDNA based contamination estimate, just as `Xcontam_stderr` for `Xcontam`.
+The `mtContam_stderr` column adds an error term with the size of one standard error to the mean mtDNA based contamination estimate, just as `Xcontam_stderr` for `Xcontam`.

 # Context information